Nadia Lim

-Early life and education
+Early life and family

-Lim is of New Zealander and Chinese-Malaysian heritage and was born in Auckland to Julie and Ken Lim.
+Lim is of New Zealand and Malaysian heritage and was born in Auckland to Julie and Ken Lim.
 At six years of age she moved to Kuala Lumpur where she lived for about six years.
 She has said that her experiences in two cultures influence her fusion cooking style of Asian and European cuisines.

+Lim's father Ken died in 2014 from cancer.
+She is married to Carlos Bagrie and has three sons.

 Career

 Lim graduated from the University of Otago in 2008 with a bachelor's degree in applied science in human nutrition and postgraduate diploma in dietetics.
 She worked from 2008 to 2011 for the Auckland District Health Board as a clinical dietitian, specialising in diabetes.
 She describes her recipes as healthy and focused on moderation.
 Lim believes that this is due in part to her background as a diabetes dietitian and understanding nutrition science.

 Television

 Lim won the second series of MasterChef New Zealand, airing on TV One on New Zealand in 2011; the United Kingdom in 2012 on UKTV; and in the Netherlands in 2013.

 In 2014 the Asian Food Channel commissioned an eight-part television show, New Zealand with Nadia Lim, which was screened during primetime across 14 countries throughout Asia, to an audience of 130 million.
 The show was produced to increase awareness of New Zealand food and culture with Asian audiences.
-New Zealand with Nadia Lim was also aired by SkyTV's Food TV channel from August 2014 and TVNZ's TV ONE from November 2014.
+New Zealand with Nadia Lim was also aired by Sky TV's Food TV channel from August 2014 and TVNZ's TV One from November 2014.

-Lim was a guest judge on the first series of My Kitchen Rules New Zealand, which broadcast on TV ONE in 2014 and on TV TWO in 2015; she returned again in the reboot series on TV Two in 2017 and 2018.
+Lim was a guest judge on the first series of My Kitchen Rules New Zealand, which broadcast on TV One in 2014 and on TV Two in 2015; she returned again in the reboot series on TV Two in 2017 and 2018.

-She appeared on the eighth series of Dancing with the Stars in 2019 where she made it to the semifinals.
+Lim appeared on the eighth series of Dancing with the Stars in 2019 where she made it to the semifinals.

-In 2020 she appeared on her own series, Nadia's Comfort Kitchen, in which she focused on cooking during the COVID-19 lockdown in New Zealand.
+In 2020, Lim appeared on her own series, Nadia's Comfort Kitchen, in which she focused on cooking during the COVID-19 lockdown in New Zealand.
 Her two children appear in most episodes and her husband functioned as the cameraman.
 The recipes from the series were published in a cookbook, Nadia's Comfort Kitchen, which raised money for charity.

-In 2022 she was one of three judges of the seventh series of MasterChef New Zealand.
+In 2022, Lim was one of three judges of the seventh series of MasterChef New Zealand.

-In 2022 she and her husband participated in a multipart series Nadia's Farm.
+In 2022, Lim and her husband participated in a multipart series, Nadia's Farm.
+In 2025, Lim appeared on her own series, Nadia's Farm Kitchen.
+The series also was released with her cookbook with the same name.